utzmankazeem/kaysMovie/README.md

 ## Features

-this project is a movies platform, such as netflix etc, users can easily search for movies and see details.
+this project is a movies platform, such that users can easily search for movies and see details.

 To learn see usage, check out the [React documentation] (https://utzmankazeem.github.io/kaysMovie).

 ### Code Splitting

-the application was created with robust user experience in mind, movies are gotten from an api plaement and structure are with my designed css.
+the application was created with robust user experience in mind, movies fetched from an api based on search term displayed back to the user in proper context of designs placement and structure are designed and implemented with css.

 ### npm install